|

 Krajíc, Marcel Bárta, Přemysl Tomšíček, Ivan Audes

 and others.
-Albums from this period include “Keep it Up”, “Christmas Songs
+Albums from this period include “Keep it Up”,

-and Carols”, “Live at Viersen”, “Foam of
+“Christmas Songs and Carols”, “Live at

-Milan Svoboda characteristically determines
+Milan Svoboda characteristically determines the

-the Orchestra's sound as a composer and arranger.
+Orchestra's sound as a composer and arranger.
 His compositions

 have always formed the main part of the group's repertoire.

-Svoboda also appears as an author and visiting conductor with other orchestras
+Svoboda also appears as an author and visiting conductor with other

 and frequently teaches international big band workshops.
 THE